fotis-sofoulis/tgnn/README.md

 # tgnn
-A distributed implementation of a Temporal Graph Neural Netowrk.
+Preprocessing and Deployment of a Temporal Graph Neural Network for Community Detection in Large Social Networks